poanetwork/hydrabadger/README.md

   `Node {..} received multiple Readys from {..}` messages which *may* be causing occasional halting.
 Causes unclear.
 * `BatchDeserializationFailed` errors are common and appear to halt consensus.
-  New issue creation pending investigation.
+  New issue creation pending investigation [FIXED?].

 ### License